For the third year in a row, every Kaiser Permanente hospital earned ‘high performing’ recognition in U.S. News & World Report’s annual report.

-At Kaiser Permanente, our members receive high-quality care no matter where they’re located.
+OAKLAND, Calif. — At Kaiser Permanente, our members receive high-quality care no matter where they receive that care.

-The annual rankings analyze how well hospitals perform when it comes to 35 specialty care areas, common procedures, and common patient conditions.
+The annual rankings analyze how well hospitals perform in 36 specialty care areas, common procedures, and common patient conditions.
 U.S. News evaluates more than 4,500 hospitals nationwide.

 According to this year’s report:

-Fifteen of our hospitals in California ranked among the best in the state for overall care out of hundreds reviewed: Anaheim, Downey, Fontana, Irvine, Los Angeles, Oakland, Ontario, Richmond, Roseville, San Diego, San Diego Zion, San Francisco, San Leandro, Santa Clara, and South Sacramento.
-Additionally, our Moanalua Medical Center in Honolulu is ranked number 2 in Hawaii, and our Sunnyside Medical Center in Oregon is number 4 in the state.
+Fourteen of our hospitals in California ranked among the top 50 in the state for overall care.
+They are our Orange County–Anaheim, Downey, Fontana, Orange County–Irvine, Los Angeles, Oakland, Ontario, Richmond, Roseville, San Diego, Zion (in San Diego), San Francisco, Santa Clara, and South Sacramento medical centers.

 In its hospital analysis, U.S. News & World Report uses publicly available data, such as patient volume, mortality rates, infection rates, staffing levels, and patient satisfaction rates.
 For more information and complete rankings, visit U.S. News & World Report.